bcbnz/matplotlib-pgfutils/README.md

 -------

 pgfutils is released under the three-clause BSD license.
-The terms of this license can be found in the LICENSE file in the source, or online at https://opensource.org/licenses/BSD-3-Clause
+The terms of this license can be found in the LICENSES/BSD-3-Clause.txt file in the source, or online at https://opensource.org/licenses/BSD-3-Clause

 The Cotham Sans font used in some unit tests is copyright (c) 2015 Sebastien Sanfilippo and is licensed under the SIL Open Font License, Version 1.1.
-The license can be found in the source at tests/sources/fonts/Cotham/OFL.txt or online at https://scripts.sil.org/OFL and the font itself can be found at https://github.com/sebsan/Cotham
+The license can be found in the source at LICENSES/OFL-1.1.txt or online at https://scripts.sil.org/OFL and the font itself can be found at https://github.com/sebsan/Cotham